jdan/thatjdanisso.cool/articles/2015-08-10-reenergizing-my-love-for-web-development.md

 I started making blanket statements such as "These things can be completed in about a day" and "These things may take a week or more to fix."
 They were broad guesses, I had no idea what I was doing, and I was loving every minute of it. **Here I was, once again feeling my way around a new world of software development.** One day I'd think I knew something and the next I'd learn I was wrong.

-But I pushed forward and completed a write-up (My a11y puns have gotten way better since).
+But I pushed forward and completed a write-up (my a11y puns have gotten way better since).

 ![Google doc: Accessicademy: on improving the accessibility (a11y) efforts at Khan Academy (k11y)](/img/accessicademy.png)